-Sleep apnea is a common sleep disorder in children that causes interrupted breathing during sleep.
-Periodical cessation of breathing may occur a few times to several times anytime during sleep.
-This may affect sleep quality and often result in daytime sleepiness and behavioral problems in children.
+Sleep apnea in kids is a common sleep disorder that causes breathing to pause during sleep.
+Periodical pausing of breathing may occur anytime during sleep, a few times to several times.
+Sleep apnea may affect sleep quality and cause excessive daytime sleepiness, affecting a child’s productivity and behavior.

 Types Of Sleep Apnea

 Sleep apnea can be of three types (1).

 - Obstructive sleep apnea (OSA): This is the most common form of sleep apnea due to complete or partial blockage of the airway, resulting in absent or decreased breathing during sleep.

 - Central sleep apnea (CSA): This happens when there is a lack of effort to inhale due to the brain failing to signal the respiratory muscles.
 In such cases, there is no blockage in the airway.